-First thing I did when I got home was make sure that the container was still on the side of the house with our other discarded pots.
-Quick moment of panic: “What if Sweet Shark had thrown the container away?”
+The first thing I did when I got home was make sure that the container was still on the side of the house with our other discarded pots.
+A quick moment of panic: “What if Sweet Shark had thrown the container away?”
 Fortunately, it was still there, if not a little dusty.
-I hosed it down and set it out to dry white I set up my painting station.
+I hosed it down and set it out to dry while I set up my painting station.

 I laid down a drop cloth on the garage floor and then I set up my HomeRight Small Spray Shelter.
 This thing is like the little engine that could.
 It just never stops being useful.
 I found a cardboard box in the garage and put it inside the Spray Shelter and covered it with another drop cloth.